 Unfortunately, there aren’t enough reviews of the kit to be helpful, but what’s there is good and Eco-Worthy’s other products are well-reviewed, so we don’t think there’s anything to really worry about.

 The only issue any reviewer mentioned is that the kit doesn’t include instructions, though they did say installation was quite easy.
 It’s certainly an annoyance, but in our minds not a deal breaker at this price.

 Bottom Line: Eco-Worthy’s 200 W Solar Panel Kit is a great deal for small RVs.
 For the same price you could buy two solar panels individually, you’re also getting mounting hardware, wiring, adapters, and a charge controller.

-Renogy is the biggest name in small-scale solar for RVs, campers, boats, and cabins.
-Their 400 watt Solar Starter Kit is a great option if you’re looking for a larger solar solution for your RV.
+As mentioned above, Renogy is the biggest name in small-scale solar for RVs, campers, boats, and cabins.
+The Renogy 400 watt Solar Starter Kit is a great option if you’re looking for a larger solar solution for your RV.
 With four 100 watt panels and the hardware to attach each one individually to your roof, you can play Tetris up there to fit all of them.

 The kit also comes with Renogy’s Wanderer 30 amp charge controller, wiring (solar panel to controller and controller to battery) and MC4 branch connectors (for your solar panels).

 The 30 amp Wanderer is a PWM controller, so as such it’s not safe to use with lithium-ion batteries.
 If you’ve already got a lithium battery, or plan on buying one, upgrade your Wanderer to Renogy’s 40 amp Rover MPPT controller for a couple hundred bucks more.